 “Part of her wanted that, to go back to her easy life, to putter about pointless hobbies.
 No. I am going to make the world a better place.
 “Do any of you want out?” she asked.”―

-It is an exciting take on this type of story and one that Fletcher has done it well.
-It is quite a departure from the science fiction and fantasy story that we have become accustomed to from him.
+The Millenial Manifesto is an exciting take on this type of story and one that Fletcher has done well.
+It is quite a departure from the fantasy stories we have become accustomed to from him.

 It is a great story.